 Razer are one of the most recognisable brands in gaming and esports thanks to their hardware, which means they’re always advertising excellent esports jobs.
 You’ll typically find them in Irvine (CA) and San Francisco (CA).

 Only founded in 2015, Esports Arena is already a name synonymous with the scene and they’re going from strength-to-strength.
 They post a wide variety of roles for their office in Santa Ana (CA), but also at their venues in Las Vegas (NV) and Oakland (CA) too.
 With the diversity of the professions they hire for, these guys are a great company to aim for if you're wanting to get involved in esports.
 We've seen them hire chefs, kitchen staff, front desk hosts and social media staff.
 Talk about a varied company!

 Freaks 4U Gaming

-One of our most favourite organisation names in all of esports, Freaks were founded in Berlin (Germany) and are still based there, but they have grown to set up offices in Irvine (CA) and Taipei (Taiwan) too.
+One of our most favourite organization names in all of esports, Freaks were founded in Berlin (Germany) and are still based there, but they have grown to set up offices in Irvine (CA) and Taipei (Taiwan) too.

 It’s our opinion that Riot post the best esports job adverts around and they also look like a super cool company to work for, so if you’re of the same opinion you’ll be glad to know they have 23 offices worldwide, including their HQ in Los Angeles (CA)!

-Founded way back in 1996, ESL are the largest and oldest international esports organisation in the world.
+Founded way back in 1996, ESL are the largest and oldest international esports organization in the world.
 Unsurprisingly this has led to them opening up 11 different offices around the globe, though they are still headquartered in Cologne (Germany).

 Fnatic’s operations now spread across Belgrade (Serbia), Berlin (Germany), Kuala Lumpur (Malaysia), London (UK) and San Francisco (CA), giving you a clear idea of the enormous size of this multiple championship winning team.